 "There are so many beautiful and interesting places in the state that I haven't had a chance to explore, yet," Hudspeth said.
-"I'd love to spend more time shooting at the Singing River in Pascagoula and the hills and cliffs of Northeast Mississippi, and so many other places in Mississippi that I haven't been able to spend as much time in as I'd like.
-I find that people like to have a photograph of places that they know.
-It makes those images special to and fog.
+"I'd landscapes and creatures that call this their home.
+I can't think of a better way to spend my free time."

+Mississippi might just enlist Hudspeth's service in future public relations and tourism campaigns.
+For more than 30 years, Hudspeth has brought to life images of golden sunsets, dew kissed trees leaning down to meet the iridescent sparkles of a proud wood duck as he preens for a brand new day, and the shadowy elegance of a misty lake, shrouded in Spanish moss and fog.
 Hudspeth's work is a testament to the beauty, mystery, and majesty that can be found in the Mississippi wildlife.
 Hudspeth's impressive images speak for themselves, and speak of the wonderful accolades that have been bestowed upon this hardworking, self schooled wildlife photographer who has a knack for capturing the true essence of his love of nature.
 "I take every opportunity I can to promote the beauty of our great state," Hudspeth said.

 Hudspeth's love for Mississippi are evident throughout his work and greatly appreciated by many.
 In the forward of Hudspeth's Return to the Southern Wild, former Mississippi Game and Fish Commissioner Billy Joe Cross marveled at Hudspeth's ability to capture the beauty of his state in his photographs.
 "Joe Mac has a sincere love for Mississippi wildlife and the special places he's captured on film," Cross said.
-"His images of wildlife remind all of us why we cherish Mississippi's natural resources." - RL
+"His images of wildlife remind all of us why we cherish Mississippi's natural resources." - MSM